island-lang/island-lang.github.io/README.md

 * Allow for strong static analysis (static and strong typing, advanced type inference, flow analysis, generics and type classes, non-nullable, algebraic, refinement and assertion types, compile-time contracts).
 * Allow for easy concurrency (lightweight threads, deterministic dataflows, asynchronous generators).

+## Prominent innovations

+* **[Stateless loops](#loops)** (or alternatively **structured loops**) represent a novel approach to control flow that attempts to synthesize "the best" of both the imperative and functional idioms.
+* **[Accumulative generators](#accumulative-streams-and-named-return-variables)**, as well as **accumulative generator comprehensions** enhance the declarative expressiveness the language by abstracting over the concept of the "prior" output of a generator.
+* **[Relation classes](#logic-programming)** encapsulate logic-programming style relations within immutable container objects.
+Relation classes are defined using a diverse mixture of programming approaches: rules, functions as well as generators.
+* **[Abstract pattern recognizers](#patterns-and-parsers)** are subroutine-like methods that generalize over pattern matching syntax, as well as regular expressions and allow recognizing and capturing arbitrary patterns within any type of input stream.

 # Fundamentals

 ## Variables and assignment